HOLLOW-Ai/sql-projects/nypd-complaints-2020/info.md

 - `complainant_gender`: Complainant's gender
 - `complainant_age_incident`: Complainant's age at the time of the incident
 - `fado_type`: Top-level category of complaint
+   - "FADO" stands for Force, Abuse of Authority, Discourtesy, and Offensive Language
 - `allegation`: Specific category of complaint
 - `precinct`: Precinct associated with the complaint
 - `contact_reason`: Reason officer made contact with complainant
 - `outcome_description`: Outcome of the contact between officer and complainant
 - `board_disposition`: Finding by the CCRB
+   - There are 3 outcomes possible: Substantiated, Exonerated, and Unsubstantiated
+     - Substantiated: The alleged conduct occurred and it violated the rules
+     - Exonerated: The alleged conduct occurred but did not violate the NYPD's rules, which often give officers significant discretion over us of force
+     - Unsubstantiated: The CCRB has fully investigated but could not affirmatively conclude both that the conduct occurred and that it broke the rules

 # More Info
 For more information or reading, you can visit the below links to find updated data: